Case Based Pediatrics For Medical Students and Residents

 2. Retinoblastoma.

-3. Performing a Cover Test and corneal light reflex test.
+3. Performing a cover test and corneal light test.

-7. By being patient, looking at the child's red reflex in all four quadrants in a stationary position from about 12 inches away, and as you move closer, viewing the optic disk as it passes by, and lastly the fovea by telling the child to look directly at your "magic light."
+4. By being patient, looking at the child's red reflex in all four quadrants in a stationary position from about 12 inches (30 cm) away, and as you move closer, viewing the optic disk as it passes by, and lastly the fovea by telling the child to look directly at your magic light.
+Despite these maneuvers, it can still be very difficult.

 Return to Table of Contents